Node Management¶

 .
 If the service is configured to run in multi-mode, be careful to use the configuration file and directory of the right instance.Make sure that the file

-exists on the service directory and that it contains the ID that the metadata service daemon should use to identify itself with the management service.
-If the file does not exist, just create it with the same content of theoriginalNodeID
+exists in the storage directory and that it contains the ID that the metadata service daemon should use to identify itself with the management service.Start or restart the metadata service.

-# service beegfs-meta restart
+# systemctl restart beegfs-meta

 Test if the target is working properly.